 Agency: Historic Fort Worth, Inc.

-Project: Ball-Eddleman-McFarland House Accessibility Project
+Project: Ball-Eddleman-McFarland House Accessibility Project*

 The 1899 Ball-Eddleman-McFarland House, the Junior League of Fort Worth’s first headquarters, needs a $444,510 restoration to make the house accessible to all.
 This project includes replacing the dilapidated back porch deck, replacing the deteriorated stone and south-facing steps currently decked in unsuitable tile, and modifications to the museum floor’s restroom to comply with today’s American with Disabilities Act (ADA).
 Years ago, while still in the building, the Junior League began the original restoration process and completed several phases under the guidance of dedicated restoration architect John Volz of Austin, the architect still used by Historic Fort Worth today.
 The League office was located at the House from 1979 until 2004.